Mihara/nimlike/README.md

 * Your Gemini server must support CGI.
 Obviously.
 Not all of them do.
 * It must correctly follow the [CGI standard](https://datatracker.ietf.org/doc/html/rfc3875).
 In particular, it must handle [PATH_INFO](https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.5) and [SCRIPT_NAME](https://datatracker.ietf.org/doc/html/rfc3875#section-4.1.13) variables properly.
-* While there's no gemini standard for gemini-specific variables -- some things in CGI standard obviously don't apply, while there's some debate on where do things specific to Gemini, like client certificate information, should go -- `AUTH_INFO` must contain the string `Certificate` if the user is presenting a client certificate, and either `TLS_CLIENT_SUBJECT` or `REMOTE_USER` must be filled with certificate identification string.
+* While there's no gemini standard for gemini-specific variables -- some things in the CGI standard obviously don't apply, while there's some debate on where the things specific to Gemini, like client certificate information, should go -- `AUTH_INFO` must contain the string `Certificate` if the user is presenting a client certificate, and either `TLS_CLIENT_SUBJECT` or `REMOTE_USER` must contain with certificate identification string. `TLS_CLIENT_HASH` must contain the certificate hash.

 To my knowledge, [Molly Brown](https://tildegit.org/solderpunk/molly-brown) and [gmid](https://github.com/omar-polo/gmid) both qualify, but there's a lot of gemini servers out there and I don't know if yours does.
-If a given popular server does something else, I could see about adapting nimlike to handle it as well, but no promises.
+If a given popular server does something else with this information, I could see about adapting nimlike to handle it as well, but no promises.
+As long as it passes on everything required, it can be done.

 The other assumptions are:

 * Every file you might want to comment on is accessible under server root, at a path that will be present in its actual URL.
 I.e. that there is a one-to-one URL/filename correspondence, at least for files that need access to the comment system.
 * All of the file names for such files will fit one regular expression.
-(PCRE syntax)
 * If you're using pretty URLs -- that is, do things like pointing an url at `/my-cool-post/` while the actual file the post is in is `/my-cool-post/index.gmi` -- that the default file to be served is indeed named `index.gmi`.
 Yes, it should work even in that situation.

 Failure to observe these assumptions will only mean that for files that don't fit them, nimlike will show an error 59 instead of a comment page.